What is a Delivery Exception? Impact + How to Solve & Avoid Delivery Exceptions

 Diversifying your carrier mix has several benefits, including not putting all your eggs in one basket.
 If one carrier is more prone to delivery exceptions in your experience, try using others to see if things improve.

-Similarly, It’s important to be aware of carrier-limited addresses, or destination addresses that can only use certain carrier services.
+Similarly, it’s important to be aware of carrier-limited addresses, or destination addresses that can only use certain carrier services.
 Examples of these addresses include PO boxes, military bases, prisons, etc. In the US, only USPS can deliver to these addresses.

 If an order’s address is a PO box and the shipping option selected is UPS Ground, for example, the carrier selection may need to be overridden to USPS.

-Use software
+Use order fulfilment software

 Many types of software in the logistics space can help with all of the above practices.
 For example, ShipBob’s software helps ensure all the proper fields are inputted for delivery addresses and beyond, helps you split your inventory, provides up-to-date tracking, and more.